The Villains of Valley View

-The Villains of Valley View is an American comedy television series created by Chris Peterson and Bryan Moore that premiered on Disney Channel on June 3, 2022.
+The Villains of Valley View is an American comedy television series created by Chris Peterson and Bryan Moore that aired on Disney Channel from June 3, 2022 to December 1, 2023.
 The series stars Isabella Pappas, Malachi Barton, Reed Horstmann, Kayden Muller-Janssen, James Patrick Stuart, and Lucy Davis.
+The series is available to stream on Disney+.

 Plot

-Vic is a mad scientist who is married to the electrical supervillain Eva.
-They have three children named Amy, Jake and Colby and were part of a villain group called the League of Villains that was led by the evil Onyx and operated in the city of Centropolis.
-When Onyx passes Surge over for a promotion to Chief Commander which he gives to Slither, Amy tries to get Onyx to reconsider to no avail which followed with Onyx insulting her family.
-Amy attacks Onyx in retaliation and her family goes on the run.
-They eventually settle in Valley View, Texas, under the alias of the Madden family.
-The Madden family work to maintain their ordinary lives while trying to keep themselves from being found by the authorities, the superheroes, and Onyx's minions while befriending their landlady's granddaughter Hartley.
+Vic is a mad scientist who married electrical supervillain Eva.
+They have three children: Jake, Amy, and Colby.
+The family was previously in a villainous organization called the League of Villains led by the evil Onyx and operated in the city of Centropolis.
+When Onyx passes Eva over for a promotion to Chief Commander in favor of Slither, Amy tries to get Onyx to reconsider to no avail.
+Onyx insults the family, leading Amy to attack Onyx.
+Forced to flee Onyx's potential retaliation, the family goes on the run and settles in Valley View, Texas.
+They adopt the alias surname Madden and work to maintain ordinary lives while trying to keep themselves from being found by the authorities, superheroes, and Onyx's minions, while befriending their landlady's granddaughter Hartley.